 The original Orange Virgin received 11,375 hits by the posting of the final chapter—among them those hit or miss Google searches that bring up individual chapters, random images, etc. As with the original OV, this conflated novella version (205 pages in the trade paperback) tended to change as chapters were trimmed and rewritten.
 Considerable excess poundage (22,000 words) has departed Planet Earth to circle forever in the cybersphere.
 Bye.

 Secondly, a hearty, manly handshake for the persistent readers who stayed with the original Orange Virgin during its first web upload.
 Thanks for your patience; you guys kept me going.
-The inconsistencies, logical absurdities and plain-out wrong-headedness demonstrated by the author (as when a personage may emerge many chapters after her introduction only to disappear altogether without a why or wherefore) have been lessened, expunged and/or excised as The Orange Virgin was conflated to fit inside the covers of Platterland, a collection of tales that saw publication in late 2010.
+The inconsistencies, logical absurdities and plain-out wrong-headedness demonstrated by the author (as when a personage may emerge many chapters after her introduction only to disappear altogether without a why or wherefore) have been lessened, and/or expunged as The Orange Virgin was conflated to fit inside the covers of Platterland, a collection of tales that saw publication in late 2010.

 And thirdly, splendiferous thanks to Benito Gallego for permission to use his Morgana (above) as the Orange Virgin’s title page decoration.

 Have fun reading The Return of the Orange Virgin—I did with the writing and the re-writing.
 Think of it as a hypertext puzzle box.